 Global Mission Conferences

 GEMN convenes a meeting of its members once a year during its annual GEMN Global Mission Conference, usually held in May and located in a new location each year.
-Past locations included Ivoryton, CT in 2012; Bogota, Colombia in 2013; Seattle in 2014; Atlanta in 2015; and this year our 2106 Global Mission Conference was held in Ponce, Puerto Rico, May 18-20.
-Save the date for next year’s conference in Nauvoo, Alabama! *** PLEASE NOTE: New conference dates are May 24-26, 2017 ***.
+Past locations included Ivoryton, CT in 2012; Bogota, Colombia in 2013; Seattle in 2014; Atlanta in 2015; Puerto Rico in 2016; and this year our 2017 Global Mission Conference was held at Camp McDowell in Nauvoo, Alabama, May 24-26.
+Save the date for next year’s conference to be held April 11-13 at Virginia Theological Seminary in Alexandria, Virginia.

 Global Mission Education